H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 - Cryptography Techniques
 - High Quality Go Codes
 - Rich Presence TUIs using [`charm.sh`](https://charm.sh/)
+- Boring TLS 1.3 Protocol (WIP)

+> [!NOTE]
+> `Boring TLS 1.3 Protocol` This project utilizes the industry-standard TLS 1.3 protocol, known for its exceptional security and reliability.
+We call it `Boring TLS` because its robust security makes it almost boring.

 > [!WARNING]
 > Some features might not work as expected when running this repo on certain cloud providers.
 For example, the `Rich Presence TUIs` feature requires a [`tty`](https://en.wikipedia.org/wiki/Tty_(Unix)).